Darkhost1999/RPCSX-wiki/install-guide.md

 sudo init 0
 ```

-Wait a few minutes to let Linux shutdown.<br>
+Wait a few minutes to let Linux shutdown.
   This will not turn off your PC only the virtual Ubuntu distro.

 #### ArchWSL